Lauren Stines

 My Values as a Therapist

 I practice from a trauma-informed perspective which enacts physical and emotional safety, choice, and transparency.
 You are always allowed to say “no”/”not right now” to a check-in or question I ask, though depending on the topic I may ask for clarification on what informs your “no”.
-So many of us have been taught that our feelings are something to push down, avoid, or hide from others.
+So many of us have been taught that our feelings are something to push down, avoid, to apologize for, or hide from others.
 Feeling Space Oregon Therapy rebels against that belief and practice by creating a space where clients' feelings are valued and cherished as vital information to our lived experience as humans.

 Techniques I Use